VinasRicard/LOG8505E-ProjectD2/README.md

 Usage

 1. Open the System Activity Blank Diagram editor in Eclipse.
+2. Create an Instance of the Model.
+3. Import our Runtime project.
+4. Select the Diagram in representation.aird file
-2. Use the palette to create model elements such as Capabilities, Actors, and Components.
+5. Use the palette to create model elements such as Capabilities, Actors, and Components.
+6. Use the palette to add edges between the elements.
-3. Validate the model for constraint violations.
+7. Validate the model for constraint violations.
-4. Run predefined queries to extract insights from the model.
+8. Run predefined queries to extract insights from the model.

 Team Members